-This course will introduce students to the Spanish language and the cultures of Spain and Latin America.
+This course will introduce students to the Spanish language and the culture of Mexico.
 Emphasis will be placed on listening, speaking, reading, and writing skills.
 Incoming freshmen with strong grades and most upperclassmen would be good candidates for Spanish I.

-SPANISH II (Successful completion of Spanish I with grade of C- or above) Elective 2 credits
+SPANISH II (Successful completion of Spanish I with grade of C- or above)

 This course is a continuation of Spanish I. There will be continued emphasis on listening, speaking, reading, and writing skills at a more advanced level.
-College-bound students and students who are fascinated by the Spanish language are encouraged to take Spanish II
+College-bound students and students who are fascinated by the Spanish language are encouraged to take Spanish II.
+Students will focus more on the culture of Spain.

-SPANISH III (Successful completion of Spanish II with grade of C- or above) Elective 2 credits
+SPANISH III (Successful completion of Spanish II with grade of C- or above)